-- Our propaganda should perform the function of a non-existent Soviet free press and inform Soviet citizens of the failures and misdeeds of their own government, of which they are the principal victims, such as: - The immense costs of their government's defense programs which currently consume perhaps up to 60 percent of the state budget and of the actual scope of which they are kept in the dark.

-The size of foreign economic and military aid extended for any - The size of foreign economic and military aid extended by the Soviet Government (\$8.0 million a day for Cuba, at least \$3.0 million a day for Vietnam, etc.); these programs are highly unpopular in the Soviet Union. - o Instances of official corruption and abuses of authority, with names, dates, and places (after thorough verification). - o In broadcasts to the military forces, information on suicides, alcoholism, desertions, brutalities, etc., which are increasing in frequency. - of the dead, wounded, and taken prisoner.
+- -- Our propaganda should perform the function of a non-existent Soviet free press and inform Soviet citizens of the failures and misdeeds of their own government, of which they are the principal victims, such as: - The immense costs of their government's defense programs which currently consume perhaps up to 60 percent of the state budget and of the actual scope of which they are kept in the dark. - The size of foreign economic and military aid extended by the Soviet Government (\$8.0 million a day for Cuba, at least \$3.0 million a day for Vietnam, etc.); these programs are highly unpopular in the Soviet Union. - Instances of official corruption and abuses of authority, with names, dates, and places (after thorough verification). - In broadcasts to the military forces, information on suicides, alcoholism, desertions, brutalities, etc., which are increasing in frequency. - Information about Soviet casualties abroad, with names of the dead, wounded, and taken prisoner.

 The Imperial Government in the early 1900s was devastated by such information spread throughout the Russian Empire by clandestine publications.
 There is every reason to expect that it would produce a comparable effect today.
-I doubt this teganse thrist control and would produce a comparable effect today.

-In broadcasts beamed to the minority areas we should explicitly affirm their grievances (Russification, unequal distribution of capital investments, maltreatment of minority soldiers in the Red Army, etc.) and express sympathy for their right to national self-determination.
+In broadcasts beamed to the minority areas we should explicitly affirm their grievances (Russification, unequal distribution of capital investments, maltreatment of minority soldiers in the Red Army, etc.) and express sympathy for their right to national self- determination.
 Such a policy is often objected to on the alleged grounds that the Soviet Government could exploit it to rally behind itself the Russian population.
 There is almost no chance of that happening.
-As best as can be established, Soviet media have never dared to mention that there are abroad voices calling for self-determination for the ethnic minorities.
+As best as can be established, Soviet media have never dared to mention that there are abroad voices calling for selfdetermination for the ethnic minorities.
 The ultimate dissolution of the Soviet empire is as inevitable as was the dissolution of the other empires: why not do the moral thing and be on the "side of history" to boot?
 One might also contemplate establishing a network of other foreign-broadcast stations transmitting to communist or communistoccupied areas, such as a "Radio Free Cuba", and a "Radio Free Afghanistan".

-Such an effort would require moving propaganda to the very forefront of our security efforts, and greatly increasing the more difficult will be getting the right work a do the budgets of the radio stations.
+Such an effort would require moving propaganda to the very forefront of our security efforts, and greatly increasing the budgets of the radio stations.